Skip to content

 In selected cases, I may opt for the closed approach, with exclusively internal incisions.
 The choice depends on the complexity of the case and the necessary modifications.

-When rhinoseptoplasty is indicated
+When rhinoseptoplasty is recommended

 Rhinoseptoplasty is ideal for patients who present simultaneous functional and aesthetic complaints.
-In my experience in Londrina, this is the most common situation: the vast majority of patients who seek me for nasal surgery have some degree of functional impairment, even when the main complaint is aesthetic.
+In my experience in Brazil, this is the most common situation: the vast majority of patients who seek me for nasal surgery have some degree of functional impairment, even when the main complaint is aesthetic.

 Functional indications